Mohsin-Saeed-94/microsite/README.md

 Simple Microsite Builder
 https://saichaya.github.io/microsite/builder

+Copyright 2021 Sai Chaya All rights reserved.
+No License.

 # How It Works
 Simple Microsite Builder offers an easy solution for anyone who wants to build a tiny website without much time and effort.